robkle/get_next_line/README.md

 When implemented in a loop it will read the text line by line until the end of file is reached.<br />
 The function is able to handle multiple file descriptors.

+### Notes:
+This project is part of my studies at Hive Helsinki.
+It was tested by 3 fellow Hive students as well as an automated evaluation system.